-In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have 20 or more years of qualifying Ohio service credit.
+In order to qualify for postemployment health care coverage, age and service retirees under the traditional pension and combined plans must have 20 or more years of qualifying Ohio service credit with a minimum age of 60, or generally 30 years of qualifying service at any age.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 75.
-See OPERS' Comprehensive Annual Financial Report referenced below for additional information.
+See OPERS' Annual Comprehensive Financial Report referenced below for additional information.